beeman-93/machine-learning-tasks/README.md

-# numbers-classification
+# Machine learning tasks
-In this I use logistic regression to classify numbers
+#1 Using logistic regression to classify numbers